How to Buy or Sell a Used Treadmill Desk

 Also be sure to check out all our reviews and helpful advice on optimizing your experience.
 And note that some treadmill desk makers offer a “conquest rebate” when you switch to their brand.
 For example, iMovR offers a $150 conquest rebate on any new Treadmill Desk.
 (They also offer conquest rebates on their standing desks and standing desk converters).

-Register for our free newsletter to stay up on the latest treadmill desk products and industry news.
+Register for our free newsletter (below) to stay up on the latest treadmill desk products and industry news.